VrindaHegde/Kubernetes/README.md

 ## Three node cluster setup

 ### Prerequisites:
-1. Launch three EC2 instances, one EC2 instance with 2 cpus (t2.medium) and the other two t2.micro.
+1. Launch three EC2 instances, one EC2 instance with 2 cpus (t2.medium) and the other two EC2 instances with1 cpu (t2.micro).

 1. Enable inbound rules for all traffic in security groups for all the three instances.